 Mineral paints have a completely matte finish, however the micro-crystalline structure provides high light reflectance and colour luminosity, giving a bright and clean appearance.
 The ultraviolet stability of earth oxide pigments results in no colour fade over time, proved by examples over 100-years-old.

 Gris Mineral Paints are produced exclusively by Keim Mineral Paints Ltd, UK.
 They are natureplus certified.
+Made to order.

 A ready to use sol-silicate interior paint with earth oxide colour pigments giving intense light fast colour shades.
 Suitable for use on previously painted and unpainted surfaces.
 Not suitable for wood, metal or plastic.
-Flat matte colour which is odourless and breathable with a high moisture vapour permeability.
+Flat matte colour which is breathable with a high moisture vapour permeability.
 Acrylic and preservative free.
 Resistant to mould and mildew.
 Non flammable.
 Environmentally friendly.
 Cruelty free. natureplus certified.

 Any loose, flaking and unstable material must be identified and then thoroughly removed using stiff brushes and broad bladed scrapers to get back to a sound edge.
 The edges should then be feathered in.